-Any person raising funds for Drought Angels must comply with relevant laws and regulations within each State or Territory.
+Any person raising funds for Drought Angels must comply with relevant laws and regulations within their applicable State or Territory.
 We must approve and authorise all volunteer and fundraising activities that raise money for Drought Angels.
-To help us assess whether there is a good match with Drought Angels’ goals, we would appreciate you completing an Application to Fundraise form.
+To help us assess if your proposed activities are a good match with Drought Angels’ vision, we ask that you complete an Application to Fundraise.

 Please read the following guidelines carefully before completing your Application to Fundraise

-- A donation is described as an amount of money given with no expectation of a benefit in return for the amount given.
+- A gift donation is described as an amount of money given with no expectation of a benefit in return for the amount given.
 Please be aware that tickets to attend fundraising events, purchase auction items, raffle tickets etc are not donations and therefore not eligible to receive a tax-deductible receipt.

 - You are not authorised to deposit any funds raised into your personal bank account.
 Once you receive an authority to raise funds for Drought Angels any funds raised using our name must be deposited into our approved account.

 - For activities related to the collection of non-perishable goods, products or household items and/or the collection of gifts, you will not be required to complete the below Fundraising Application.
 In this instance please complete a Goods Donations inquiry form and we will be in touch shortly..
 Please note: You will not have the authority to deliver such products/goods directly to primary producers or their families.
 Visits to our farming families are conducted by the Drought Angels team only.

 - Drought Angels or a representative will endeavour to attend fundraising events when requested.
 This is at the discretion of Drought Angels and dependent on availability.
 Please allow a minimum of 3 weeks for your request to be eligible for consideration.